sessionboy/apollo/docs/source/platform/schema-validation.md

 <h3 id="severity">Change severity</h3>

-The Apollo Platform identifies three change severities and reports them on the command line or within a pull-request status([setup for GitHub](#github)):
+The Apollo Platform identifies three change severities and reports them on the command line or within a pull request status([setup for GitHub](#github)):

 1. **Failure**: Either the schema is invalid or the changes _will_ break current clients.
 2. **Warning**: There are potential problems that may come from this change, but no clients are immediately impacted.
 3. **Notice**: This change is safe and will not break current clients.

-The overall status of validation, which modifies the cli's exit code and GitHub status, depends on whether metrics are reported to the service.
+The overall status of validation, which modifies the CLI's exit code and GitHub status, depends on whether metrics are reported to the service.

 <h3 id="change-types">Change types</h3>